Kittu2599/Kittu2599/README.md

 - 👋 Hi, I’m @SrikrishnaLaxetti
-- 👀 I’m interested in AWS Devops
+- 👀 I’m interested in Software Industry
-- 🌱 I’m currently learning ...
-AWS
+- 🌱 I Have Knowledge on Python and Oracle sql pl/sql
 - 💞️ I’m looking to collaborate on ...MNC company
 - 📫 How to reach me ... kittuak25@gmail.com